-The European Studies Center has grants available for faculty doing research related to Europe that is not focused on the European Union.
+The European Studies Center has grants available for affiliated faculty doing research related to Europe that is not focused on the European Union.
 The purpose of the European Studies Grant Competition is to develop and strengthen faculty expertise on various aspects of historical or contemporary Europe, its states and peoples.
 Awards are intended to be used during Summer 2019 for travel and/or other expenses related to original research on some aspect of European politics, culture, society, or history.

 Awards for research-related activities typically range from $500 to $2,000 and are awarded competitively.
 Applicants will be asked to show efforts to secure matching funds from their department or school or from external sources.

-- Submit at current C.V.
+- Upload your current C.V.

-Please contact Allyson Delnore, ESC Associate Director, for further information at firstname.lastname@example.org.
+For questions on eligibiity, please contact Allyson Delnore, ESC Associate Director, for further information at firstname.lastname@example.org.

 - Ground and air transportation to and from research site, lodging.